‘At least during a nightmare you get some sleep’: Colbert, Kimmel bash Trump’s performance at chaotic debate

 “It reminded me of that time Abraham Lincoln debated a leaf blower,” Colbert said on “The Late Show” on CBS.

-“Usually when you see two guys this age arguing, it’s about leaves being blown onto each others lawns,” Fallon noted on NBC’s “The Tonight Show.”
+“Usually when you see two guys this age arguing, it’s about leaves being blown onto each other’s lawns,” Fallon noted on NBC’s “The Tonight Show.”

 Like many viewers who tuned into the chaotic debate, late-night comics on Tuesday grappled to make sense of the hostile and caustic spectacle of President Trump repeatedly heckling and interrupting former vice president Joe Biden and moderator Chris Wallace.
 As The Washington Post’s Anne Gearan, Philip Rucker and Annie Linskey reported, Trump’s repeated jeers overwhelmed the debate and led to an “uncontrollable spectacle of badgering and browbeating.”